Application Deadline: May 1, 2017

 - Scholarships are awarded based on need and literary merit to lower financial barriers for those who want to engage in this unique arts learning opportunity.

-- One $300 scholarship is awarded toward the conference fee in each of the following workshops: creative nonfiction, fiction, and poetry.
+- One $300 scholarship is awarded toward the conference fee in each of the following workshops: creative nonfiction, fiction, multi-genre and poetry.
 A $300 scholarship will also be offered to a Minnesota resident.
 The participant pays the balance.

 - To Apply: include in conference application a one-page (double-spaced) statement of what you hope to gain from the conference.

 - Scholarship recipients are ineligible for other discounts.

 Refunds for Cancellations